 Here are 3 ways to optimize your website:

 Search Engine Optimization (SEO) for your website will be the bread and butter of your efforts.
-Google is constantly crawling and ranking websites using their system Rankbrain, which allows you to play a role in where your content lands in this process.
+Google is constantly crawling and ranking search results and websites using their system Rankbrain, which allows you to play a role in where your content lands in this process.

 In order to keep track of your optimization and website traffic efforts, be sure to install a service such as Google Analytics.
 You will be able to see data such as demographics, CTR (Click Through Rate), time spent with your content, and whether or not website visitors choose to interact.

-As mentioned earlier, providing quality content is essential when generating leads.
+As mentioned earlier, providing high-quality content is essential when generating quality leads.
 Be sure to create content that’s up-to-date and accurate.
 Content that provides answers to specific queries is why people will visit your website and is what will keep them coming back for more.

-When you begin to see traffic on your website, it’s important that that you give these prospective clients clear instruction to take the next step through lead magnets.
-Lead magnets are call-to-actions that prompt people to either contact you about their mortgage needs, provide steps to receive a free consultation, display incentives, or simply to opt in to your newsletter to follow along on your content creation.
-Don’t let your website get lost in the shuffle!
+When you begin to see traffic on your website, it’s important that you give these prospective clients clear instructions to take the next step through lead magnets.
+Lead magnets are call-to-actions that prompt people to either contact you about their mortgage needs, provide steps to receive a free consultation, display incentives, or simply to opt into your newsletter to follow along on your content creation.
+Don’t let your website get lost in the competitive shuffle.

 Ensure that every page of your website, including your content pages, have these lead magnets.
-Keep in mind that it often takes users a few times of seeing them before they’ll take action, so be sure to place them in more than one location!
+Keep in mind that it often takes users a few times viewing them before they’ll take action, so be sure to place them in more than one location!

 3) SEM (Search Engine Marketing)

 Search engine marketing is the process of purchasing ads on search engines.
 When utilizing this process, consider whom you are targeting.
 In addition to potential clients, be sure to create ads geared towards companies you want in your referral network, such as realtors.